auge/LDoc/doc/doc.md

   - `add_language_extension(ext,lang)` here `lang` may be either 'c' or 'lua', and `ext` is an extension to be recognized as this language
   - `add_section`
+  - `manual_url(url)` point to an alternative or local location for the Lua manual, e.g.
+'file:///D:/dev/lua/projects/lua-5.3/doc/manual.html'.
+Needs to be invoked as function.
   - `new_type(tag,header,project_level)` used to add new tags, which are put in their own section `header`.
 They may be 'project level'.
+  - `tables(tab)` overrides the library sections in the manual (see ldoc.builtin.globals and `manual_url`).

+	-- This is the entry for the table for Lua 5.3: tables {
+		io = '6.8',
+		package = '6.3',
+		math = '6.7',
+		os = '6.9',
+		string = '6.4',
+		table = '6.6',
+		coroutine = '6.2',
+		debug = '6.10',
+	}

   - `tparam_alias(name,type)` for instance, you may wish that `Object` becomes a new tag alias that means `@tparam Object`.
   - `custom_see_handler(pattern,handler)`.
 If a reference matches `pattern`, then the